-Teamona is a pseudonym for Simona Suzuki (Zavadckyte) – a Japanese tea author and educator, whose personal goal is to make Japanese tea more open and accessible to the world.
+Teamona is a pseudonym for Simona Suzuki, née Zavadckyte – a Japanese tea author and educator, whose personal goal is to make Japanese tea more open and accessible to the world.

 Simona been working with Japanese tea professionally since 2013.
 Her tea story started with a 6 months internship at Kyoto Obubu Tea Farms – an artisan tea producer in Wazuka, Kyoto.
-At the end of the internship she was invited to work at Obubu and has been leading its International Department ever since.
-She is responsible for the educational programs at Obubu, such as the Japanese Tea Master Course in Japan and Japanese Tea Education Tours around the wotld; as well as sales, communications and operations of the department.
+At the end of the internship she was invited to work at Obubu and was leading its International Department for several years.

 Simona is also curious about and engaged in all aspects of Japanese tea, from tea production to tea culture.
 She has been practicing Japanese tea ceremony since 2014 and is a certified Japanese tea ceremony instructor.
 She is also a member of the Japanese Tea Hand-Rolling Association, that aims to preserve traditional Japanese tea making.
 In 2017 Simona also published a book on Japanese Tea.